Most treat Japan as an edge case. We built the world's best tech around it.

 Global platforms serve dozens of markets.
 When your needs compete with the US or European roadmap, you already know how that ends.

-Japan-specific issues handled by teams who've never worked in the market โ delays and lost context at every step.
+Japan-specific issues handled by teams who've never worked in the market.
+The result: delays and lost context at every step.

 We have one filter: does this make enterprise commerce in Japan better?